-There is always as security staff with the confinees if non-security staff are present.
+There is always a security staff present, with the confinees, if non-security staff are present.

 With the combination of established policy, the checklist and staff knowledge of the subject, should an incident occur the facility has the tools to act accordingly.